-Table 1: Recommendations 11

-Table 2: Implementation best practices 12

-Table 3: Matching of techniques and security functionalities 17

-Table 4: Comparison of signature schemes 25

-Table 5: Comparable security strengths (adapted from section 5.6 of [129]) 27

-Table 6: Abbreviations Abbreviations 63
+Table 1: Recommendations 9 Table 3: Matching of techniques and security functionalities .
+14 Table 4: Comparison of signature schemes .
+21 Table 5: Comparable security strengths (adapted from section 5.6 of [130]) .
+23 Table 6: Abbreviations .
+58

 DISCLAIMER:

 Whilst the European Payments Council (EPC) has used its best endeavours to make sure that all the information, data, documentation (including references) and other material in the present document are accurate and complete, it does not accept liability for any errors or omissions.